SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template-with-secured-sumoendpoint.md

 You can create the parameter via AWS CLI or via Console.

-If you are using AWS CLI then use the below command:
+If you're using the AWS CLI, run the below command:

 ```json
 aws ssm put-parameter --region us-east-1 --cli-input-json '{